cdepage/zerodep/docs/address/normalize.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/9225/badge)](https://www.bestpractices.dev/projects/9225)

-A utility that normalizes an address string for ease of parsing.
+A utility that normalizes an address (with a 200 character limit).

 This will: